 Additional auto insurance coverage options in California

-• Medical payments: This pays for medical bills up to the coverage limit for you and any other passengers in your vehicle in the event of an accident, regardless of who was at-fault.
+• Medical payments: This pays for medical bills up to the coverage limit for you and any other passengers in your vehicle in the event of an accident, regardless of who was at fault.

 • Uninsured and underinsured motorist insurance: If you are involved in an accident caused by a driver who does not have insurance or enough insurance to cover the losses, these coverage types could kick in to pay for your medical bills and lost wages.
 Uninsured motorist coverage may even cover property damage to your vehicle caused by a driver in a hit-and-run.

-• Gap insurance: Drivers who have a lease or loan should consider purchasing gap insurance.
+• Gap insurance: Drivers who have a lease or loan may consider purchasing gap insurance.
 After an accident, it covers the difference between a new car’s depreciated value and the remaining loan balance on the vehicle.

 • Roadside assistance: Roadside assistance covers basic vehicle repairs, towing, extrication, refueling and battery services if the car breaks down.